When seedlings die off at a very early stage in life, chances are it’s due to a fungus in the soil.

 Fungus that cause damping

-There are four main species of fungus that cause damping off.
+There are five main species of fungus that cause damping off.

-Fungus always flare up when growing conditions stress the plant.
-The best way to avoid fungus is to make sure the environment suits the plant’s needs.
+Fungus flare up when the plant is stressed.
+Avoid fungus by making sure the environment suits the plant’s needs.

-Even in grown plants, these fungus might strike.
-Take a look at this infected Sunpatiens, for instance.
+Even in older plants, these fungus still strike, like this infected Sunpatiens, for instance.

 Treatment and cure for damping

-Saving seedlings that started damping off is very difficult and often unsuccessful.
+Saving seedlings that started damping off is difficult and often unsuccessful.

-- If your plants are wallowing in water, drain the soil out.
-For seedlings started indoors, drill extra holes in the plastic of your trays and slant the tray to coax all the water out.
+• Drain the soil out.
+For indoor seedlings, drill extra holes in the plastic of your trays and slant the tray to coax all water out.

-Sprinkle ground wood charcoal in a thin layer over the growing bed.
-A very fine coating is enough, like dust on furniture.
+Sprinkle ground wood charcoal over the growing bed.
+A fine coat is enough, like dust on furniture.
+You’ll read below why this works.

-After that, simply take great care not to overwater.
+After that, don’t overwater.
 Provide plenty of indirect light.
-Ventilate to make sure the soil never gets soggy.
+Ventilate to make sure soil never gets soggy.

 Preventing damping off